izhastron/node_tile_server/README.md

 2) Clone the repository and install the npm install packages
 3) It is necessary to download a file with geodata in pbf format
 4) Adjust the config.json file to suit your parameters
-5) Run the initial boot script: npm run bootstrap path_to_file.pbf
+5) Run the initial boot script: npm run init -- --file=path_to_file.pbf
 6) Start the server: npm run start
 7) The project has an index.html file for checking the map